dlang/dub-docs/docs/dub-reference/subpackages.md

     }
     ```

-The sub-package recipe file contains sources and additional configuration.
+The sub-package recipe file can have its own set of dedicated configurations,
+but only needs a name to be usable.

 === "mylibrary/dub.sdl"